bitrise-steplib/steps-xcode-build-for-simulator/README.md

-# Xcode Archive for Simulator
+# Xcode Build for Simulator

 Todo